How to Install Slack in Centos / Redhat / Fedora

 The installation of Slack has been completed successfully.
 Use the following command in CLI to begin using Slack.

-Additionally, You can access it by GUI Also by clicking on Applications > Internet > Slack
+You can also access it by GUI And clicking on Applications > Internet > Slack.